 To date, I have not read the entire book.
 It will take me a while to absorb!
 The very first section I read was chapter 6, all about vaccinations.
 I found it an extremely helpful and concise overview of the many factors that play into the big picture of vaccinations.

-6 things I learned from chapter 6
+6 things I learned about vaccines from chapter 6

 1. Infectious diseases declined at least 90% before vaccinations were ever introduced.

 2. Many experts attribute the decline of epidemic diseases to major sanitation reform around the turn of the century (as opposed to the the advent of mass vaccination).